Royal Enfield Meteor

 The Royal Enfield Meteor is an Indian cruiser-style motorcycle manufactured by Royal Enfield in India.
 The model was developed by engineers based at Royal Enfield's two state-of-the-art technical centres, in Chennai.
-The Meteor is a direct replacement to Thunderbird 350.
+The Meteor is a direct replacement to Thunderbird 350X.

 Design

 Engine

 Royal Enfield developed the Meteor codenamed JD1.
 The 349cc long-stroke single-cylinder engine is now air and oil-cooled and the traditional pushrods were replaced by an overhead cam.
 The engine produces 20 horsepower at 6,100rpm and 27Nm of torque at 4,000rpm and is paired to a five-speed constant mesh transmission.
 The bike has a power-to-weight ratio of 105.75 hp/tonne.
 The engine design also includes a balancer shaft to repress the vibrations.
 The Royal Enfield Meteor 350 has a fuel consumption of around 35 km/l.

-The Royal Enfield Super Meteor released in 2022 boasts very much the same design, but with a 650cc engine.
+The Royal Enfield Super Meteor released in 2022 boasts very much the same design, and is the first spin-off of the firm's 650 twin range.
+This cruiser motorcycle is available in standard or Touring trim.